about me

 About me

-I am an Econometrician who works on Economics and Forecasting.
-I am Professor at ESSEC Business School, in the greater Paris area, and until recently, I also was a member of the Macroeconomics Center at CREST.
+I am an Econometrician who works on Economics and Forecasting, and more recently on their interaction with AI.
+I am (full) Professor at ESSEC Business School, in the greater Paris area and codirector of the ESSEC Metalab for Data, Technology & Society.

 This is the purpose of econometricians: we develop tools to judge economic theories by their empirical relevance.
 The lack of experimentation implies that we have to resort to historical data and see what laws and principles are permanent and hidden.
 This is in fact a form of data sciences developed specifically with social sciences in mind.